 Customers in this stage can become your business promoters and advocates.
-Thus this is the time when you need to handle your customers gently so that they work in your favor.
+Thus this is the time when you need to handle your customers gently so that they work in your favour.

 How to implement inbound marketing in business?

 With an inbound marketing approach, you can grow the number of customers in your business.
 You can add loyal customers to your business along with the growing inflow of customers.

-It’s about providing value at every stage in the buyer’s journey, from the awareness stage to the consideration stage to the decision stage.
+It’s about providing value at every stage in the buyer’s journey, from the awareness to the consideration and decision stages.

 Ensure that you build trust at every stage of the buyer’s journey.
 Being in contact with your buyer personas throughout their journey is how you build trust to turn them into your customers.

-Even if some of the personas don’t turn into customers, you can invest time to educate them so that they’ll share your business contact with someone else who may find it useful.
+Even if some of the personas don’t turn into customers, you can invest time to educate them so they can share your business contact with someone else who may find it useful.
 Never hesitate to educate your prospects.
 They can benefit you directly or indirectly.